Texas Instruments: Divestiture to Raytheon

 As the defense industry consolidated, TI sold its defense business to the Raytheon Company in 1997 for $2.95 billion.
 The Department of Justice required that Raytheon divest the TI Monolithic Microwave Integrated Circuit (MMIC) operations after closing the transaction.
 The TI MMIC business accounted for less than $40 million in 1996 revenues, or roughly 2% of the $1.8 billion in total TI defense revenues, and was sold to TriQuint Semiconductor, Inc. Raytheon retained its own existing MMIC capabilities and has the right to license TI's MMIC technology for use in future product applications from TriQuint.

 Shortly after Raytheon acquired TI DSEG, Raytheon then acquired Hughes Aircraft from General Motors.
 Raytheon then owned TI's mercury cadmium telluride detector business and infrared (IR) systems group.
-In California, it also had Hughes infrared detector and an IR systems business.
-When again the US government forced Raytheon to divest itself of a duplicate capability, the company kept the TI IR systems business and the Hughes detector business.
-As a result of these acquisitions, these former arch rivals of TI systems and Hughes detectors work together.
+In California, it also had Hughes infrared detectors and an IR systems business.
+When the US government again forced Raytheon to divest a duplicate capability, the company kept the TI IR systems business and the Hughes detector business.
+As a result of these acquisitions, these former arch-rivals of TI systems and Hughes detectors work together.

 Immediately after acquisition, DSEG was known as Raytheon TI Systems (RTIS).
-It is now fully integrated into Raytheon and this designation no longer exists.
+It is now fully integrated into Raytheon, and this designation no longer exists.

 Artificial intelligence

 TI was active in the area of artificial intelligence in the 1980s.
 In addition to ongoing developments in speech and signal processing and recognition, it developed and sold the Explorer computer family of Lisp machines.
 For the Explorer, a special 32-bit Lisp microprocessor was developed, which was used in the Explorer II and the TI MicroExplorer (a Lisp Machine on a NuBus board for the Apple Macintosh).
 AI application software developed by TI for the Explorer included the gate assignment system for Northwest Airlines and United Airlines, described as "an artificial intelligence program that captures the combined experience and knowledge of a half-dozen United operations experts."
-In software for the PC, they introduced "Personal Consultant", a rule-based expert system development tool and runtime engine, followed by "Personal Consultant Plus" written in the Lisp-like language from MIT known as Scheme, and the natural language menu system NLMenu.
+In software for the PC, it introduced "Personal Consultant", a rule-based expert system development tool and runtime engine, followed by "Personal Consultant Plus" written in the Lisp-like language from MIT known as Scheme, and the natural language menu system NLMenu.